snowplow/advanced-analytics-mobile-accelerator/content/tracking/1-setup.md

 {{% /tab %}}
 {{% tab name="React Native" %}}

+We recommend creating a class or a file with helper functions (e.g., `tracker.js`) to manage all the Snowplow related code in your project.
+Import the Snowplow tracker package in the file as follows:

 ```typescript
 import { createTracker } from '@snowplow/react-native-tracker';
 ```

 {{% /tab %}}
 {{% tab name="Flutter" %}}

+We recommend creating a class or a file with helper functions (e.g., `tracker.dart`) to manage all the Snowplow related code in your project.
+Import the Snowplow tracker package in the file as follows:

 ```dart
 import 'package:snowplow_tracker/snowplow_tracker.dart'